givethemcake/Text-Editor-/README.md

 * **Dictionary File:** `OPTED-Dictionary.csv` must be in the executable directory for spell-check functionality.

 ### Build Steps
-1. Open the source files in a **Windows Desktop Application** project.
+1. Open the solution file (Question7.sln) in Visual Studio.
 2. Ensure the Character Set is set to **Unicode** in Project Properties.
 3. Compile for **x64** or **x86**.